 Submission of a manuscript implies that the work described has not been published before; that it is not under consideration for publication anywhere else; that its publication has been approved by all co-authors, if any, as well as by the responsible authorities – tacitly or explicitly – at the institute where the work has been carried out.
 The publisher will not be held legally responsible should there be any claims for compensation.

 Authors wishing to include figures, tables, or text passages that have already been published elsewhere are required to obtain permission from the copyright owner(s) and to include evidence that such permission has been granted when submitting their papers.
 Any material received without such evidence will be assumed to originate from the authors.

 How to Submit

 Manuscripts should be written in English.
 If the manuscript conforms to the guidelines specified in the instructions, the date received will be the date the manuscript was received at the editorial office.
 Authors should submit their manuscripts to the Annals of Bangladesh Agriculture office or online.
 Electronic submission substantially reduces the editorial processing and reviewing times and shortens overall publication times.
-Please connect directly to the site and upload all of your manuscript files following the instructions given on the screen.
+Click here for new submission or connect directly to the site (www.bsmrau.edu.bd/aba) and upload all of your manuscript files following the instructions given on the screen.

 Each manuscript is to be accompanied by an author declaration form filled by all authors during the first submission.
 Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.
 Contributors who do not meet the criteria for authorship should be listed in the acknowledgment.
 Groups of persons who have contributed materially to the paper, but whose contributions do not justify authorship should be listed in the acknowledgment.
 Examples include: individuals who allowed their clinical experience to be included, a person who provided purely technical help, copyediting, proofreading or translation assistance, or a department Chair who provided only general support.